januniku812/MotionPulseRateEstimation/README.md

 # Activity Aware Pulse Rate Algorithm Project
+Please note that this README is from the udacity starter code for the capstone project of the AI in Healthcare Nanodegree.

+This repository consists of different phases of the project that I have completed with explaination for the code and my approach to creating an accurate pulse rate algorithm.

 This project has 2 main parts: